-Before long, the group pulled together to and formed called the “Dodge City Gang,” since so many of them had earned reputations for violent behavior in the western cow towns of Kansas.
+Before long, the group pulled together and formed called the “Dodge City Gang,” since so many of them had earned reputations for violent behavior in the western cow towns of Kansas.
 They soon took control of a criminal cartel bent on thumbing their noses at the law.
 For the next two years, many members of the Dodge City Gang participated in several stagecoach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.
-Other members of the “gang,” served in official roles including Hyman G. “Hoodoo Brown” Neill as a judge and several as lawmen, covering up the crimes of the other gang members.
+Other members of the “gang,” served in official roles, including Hyman G. “Hoodoo Brown” Neill as a judge and several as lawmen, covering up the crimes of the other gang members.

-However, by the spring of 1880, the townsfolk had finally had enough, assembled a party of vigilantes and posted this notice in the Las Vegas Optic on April 8, 1880:
+However, by the spring of 1880, the townsfolk had finally had enough, assembled a party of vigilantes, and posted this notice in the Las Vegas Optic on April 8, 1880:

 To Murderers, Confidence Men, Thieves: